APPFL/APPFL_HPC_public/README.md

 ---

-### Step 3: Configure Globus Transfer
+### Step 3: Configure Globus Transfer in the YAML Files

 Globus Transfer is used to move model parameters between the server and clients.
-In both `clients_fedavg.yaml` and `server_fedavg.yaml`, configure the Globus Transfer endpoint IDs and staging paths.
+In both `clients_fedavg.yaml` and `server_fedavg.yaml`, configure the Globus Transfer endpoint IDs and paths.
 For Proxystore configuration, please refer to the [Proxystore documtation](https://github.com/proxystore/proxystore).

 ---

 ### Step 4: Run the Experiment